 Here are some suggestions for making your VR or AR station in your exhibit a cost-effective one:

-Maybe you want to know how many times a person backtracked to a portion of the experience and how much time they spent there overall.
+Maybe you want to know how many times a person backtracked to a portion of the experience.
+How much time did they spend there overall?
 What did they touch?
 Where did they look?
 What kinds of questions did they ask while inside this experience?

 Have orders increased since introducing this technology on your sales calls?

 Virtual Reality, Augmented Reality, and Immersive Experiences of all kinds can foster positive emotions about a company’s key offerings.
-Seeing the green initiatives that an organization has implemented in their production line might be the deciding factor in whether a prospect chooses to work with you or someone else.
+Click To Tweet Seeing the green initiatives that an organization has implemented in its production line might be the deciding factor in whether a prospect chooses to work with you or someone else.
 It is a value-add to your sales and prospecting initiatives, and, when used right, the payoff can be quite rewarding.